Dissipative dynamics in a quantum bistable system: Crossover from weak to strong damping: Model

-where $v=(1+u^{2})^{-1/2}$ and $u\simeq - 0.585$.
-Initial condition~(\ref{free-DDS-init-cond}) involves all of the four energy states spanning the Hilbert space of the DDS.
-The resulting dynamics highlights all of the three relevant time scales of the problem.
-In the upper panel of Fig.~\ref{fig3} a comparison is made between the time evolution of left well population $P_{L}^{DDS}=\rho_{11}+\rho_{22}$ of the DDS, starting in the state~(\ref{free-DDS-init-cond}), and the corresponding quantity, $P_{L}^{TLS}$, for the same system in the TLS approximation, starting in the state $|L\rangle$ (see Fig.~\ref{fig1}).\\ Contrary to the TLS dynamics, characterized by a single frequency, the dynamics of the free DDS displays fast intra-well oscillations of frequency $\Omega_{0}$ and a tunneling dynamics, occurring at two distinct time scales: the shorter one is given by the higher energy doublet (frequency $\Omega_{1}$, see Fig.~\ref{fig2}) and the longer one occurs on the times scale set by the smallest characteristic frequency $\Omega_{2}=(E_{2}-E_{1})/\hbar$.
-As shown in Fig.~\ref{fig3}, the long time oscillations coincide with those of the system in the TLS approximation starting with the particle in the left well.
-The rich dynamics described reflects the configuration of the energy levels in two well separated doublets (see Fig. \ref{fig2}), with different inter-doublet separation, and allows for the approximations on the Feynman-Vernon influence functional which will be introduced in Sec.~\ref{approximations}.\\ Before going into the details of the path integral approach applied to the dissipative dynamics of the DDS, it is appropriate to discuss the role of the initial condition in determining, along with the dissipation regime, the validity of the TLS approximation.
+A comparison is made with the free evolution of the same system in the TLS approximation with initial condition $\rho(0)=|L\rangle\langle L|$ (see Fig.~\ref{fig1}).\\ Initial condition~(\ref{free-DDS-init-cond}) involves all of the four energy states, thus the resulting dynamics comprises the three relevant time scales of the problem.
+Specifically, the time evolution of the free system displays fast intrawell oscillations, at frequency $\Omega_{0}$, and a tunneling dynamics occurring at two distinct time scales: The shorter is given by $\Omega_{1}$ and the longer occurs on the times scale set by $\Omega_{2}$.
+As shown in Fig.~\ref{fig3}, the long time oscillations coincide with those of the TLS starting in the state $|L\rangle$.
+This rich dynamical behavior reflects the configuration of the energy levels in the present problem.
+The presence of different time scales in the free dynamics will be exploited in Sec.~\ref{approximations} to make approximations on the Feynman-Vernon influence functional in the presence of dissipation.\\ Before going into the details of the path-integral approach to dissipative dynamics, it is appropriate to discuss the role of the initial condition in determining, along with the dissipation regime, the validity of the TLS approximation.
 This is done in the next section.